 Rating Scales and Competencies

-*To view the webinar recording and to gain Professional Development credit for attendance, please log-on to FIU Develop using the link above.
-Enroll in “PEP Webinar for Employees: 2019-2020 Cycle” for access to the material.
+*To view the webinar recording, slides and to gain Professional Development credit for attendance, please log-on to FIU Develop using the link above.
+Enroll in “PEP Mid-Year Checkpoint Webinar for Managers” for access to the material.

 If you have interest in promoting an employee, you should contact your assigned HR Liaison who will assist you with the process.
 Once approved by your department, Compensation Administration will be contacted by the HR Liaison for further review.
 It is important to note that discussions should not be held with the impacted employee prior to receiving the required approvals.